Rape and Sexual Assault

 If you have experienced sexual activity you have not consented to, this is sexual violence.
 Understanding consent is vital.

-Consent is showing or verbally communicating a clear ‘yes’ to another person.
+Consent is verbally communicating a clear "yes" to another person.
 If a person is not sure whether someone has given consent, they should ask.

-To be able to consent a person must have both the capacity to say yes and understand what is happening and what they are agreeing to do .
+To be able to consent a person must have both the capacity to say yes and understand what is happening and what they are agreeing to.

 The absence of “no” doesn’t mean yes.
 Someone might have been pressured or frightened into doing something they don’t want to – this means they haven’t consented.

-Everyone has the right to say no to any kind of sexual activity, or to change their mind at any time before or during sex.
+Everyone has the right to say no to any kind of sexual activity, or to change their mind at any time before or during the sexual activity.

 It is also important to remember that there are some groups of people who cannot consent under law.
-If someone is not physically or mentally capable of making a decision to have sex, or they can’t understand what they’re agreeing to, they cannot give consent.
-For example, if someone is very drunk or intoxicated when they agree to sex, the law recognizes that they don’t have the capacity to give ‘true’ consent.
+If someone is not physically or mentally capable of making a decision to engage in sexual activity, or they can’t understand what they’re agreeing to, they cannot give consent.
+For example, if someone is very drunk or intoxicated when they agree to a sexual activity, the law recognises that they don’t have the capacity to give true consent.

 The age of consent in the UK is 16.
 Anyone below this age cannot legally consent.